-Immunisation (or vaccination) is an important public health measure which aid in the protection against a wide range of preventable diseases and infections which can cause significant sickness in individuals.
-Prior to widespread availability of immunisations many, preventable diseases (such as Measles) could result in serious infections and death or disability.
-As a result, immunisation and vaccination play a vital role in your and your community’s health.
+Immunisation (or vaccination) is an important public health measure which aids in the protection against a wide range of preventable diseases and infections which can cause significant sickness in individuals.
+Prior to widespread availability of immunisations many preventable diseases (such as Measles) could result in serious infections, disability or even death.
+As a result, immunisation and vaccination play a vital role in your health and that of your community.

 Answering Your Questions